-The most-visited theme park in the world (19.3 million visitors in 2014), the Magic Kingdom, opened on October 1, 1971, and is more than twice as large as the original Disneyland in Anaheim, California, although it has about the same number of attractions.
+The most-visited theme park in the world (20.9 million visitors in 2019), Magic Kingdom opened on October 1, 1971.
+It’s more than twice as large as the original Disneyland in Anaheim, California, although it has about the same number of attractions.
 Of the four parks in Walt Disney World, the Magic Kingdom is the one most people envision: Castle, Main Street, Space Mountain.
 It’s also the first one tourists visit.

 The park almost always opens about 15 minutes before the posted opening time (the “rope drop”), when there’s a cute musical show in the train station above the entry plaza.
 Characters sing “Good Mornin’” while Mickey and his pals arrive spectacularly by train to greet them and open the park for the day.
 The hour or two after this are the most fruitful of the day, with short lines.
 Closing time (often preceded by a 10-min. fireworks show) varies, usually from 7 to midnight.
 Near closing time, if you are allowed to get in line for a ride, you’ll be able to ride.
 Hours change almost daily, and Disney transportation runs an hour before opening to an hour after closing.